snabbco/snabb/docs/README.virtualization.md

 ## Example of use

-The development of the Vguest driver is still work in progress, but the approach has been proved succesful.
+The development of the Vguest driver is still work in progress, but the approach has been proved successful.
 The driver contains a test app that basically sends packets from the guest to the host side.
 It's possible to observe packets arriving on the host using tcpdump.

-In order to run the seldtest, it is necessary to prepare a Linux OS image and launch it with QEMU:
+In order to run the selftest, it is necessary to prepare a Linux OS image and launch it with QEMU:

 ```